-Table 4 What you need to do: Notes to help you: non-research income from bodies operating outside the EU.
+Table 4 What you need to do: Notes to help you: covered elsewhere (including UK income from non-public sources). validation fees for courses, such as those run by other providers non-research income from bodies operating outside the EU.
 4aiv.
 Total other services rendered You do not need to enter any data here The formula in the cells will automatically calculate the figure for each year.
 4b.
 Residences and catering operations (including conferences) You do not need to enter any data here.
 You need to enter data in rows 4bi and 4bii.
 Where you have received combined income for residences and catering operations, you should apportion the income between the two categories (using an estimate if necessary).
 4bi.
 Residences operations You need to enter the gross income from residences operations.
 This includes You should only include income for the provision of student accommodation in residences in this row. residential income from conferences.
 Any income received from catering operations, even where these catering operations operate in halls of residence, should be included in row 4bii.
 4bii.
 Catering operations You need to enter the gross income from catering operations.
 This includes catering income from conferences.
 You should include income for catering operations in this row, irrespective of where on your premises the catering is provided.
 Any income received related to residences that is not related to catering should be included in row 4bi.
 4biii.
 Total residences and catering operations (including conferences) You do not need to enter any data here.
 The formula in the cells will automatically calculate the figure for each year.
 4c.
-Income from health and hospital authorities (excluding teaching You need to include all recognised income from UK health and hospital authorities for the funding of any You need to exclude income relating to: • the provision of a service which should be included in row 4ai
+Income from health and hospital authorities You need to include all recognised income from UK health and hospital You need to exclude income relating to: